 Siem Reap, Cambodia ~ We bounced along the road in a tuk-tuk—picture a rickshaw attached to a moped—anxious for our first glimpse through the trees of the temple of Angkor Wat.
 Our imaginations flared with visions of hacking our way through the overgrown jungle, then quietly discovering the nearly nine-hundred-year-old stone towers with nothing but a solitary monkey looking on.
 Perhaps we’ve watched too many Indiana Jones movies.

-We usually try to avoid crowds.
+We usually try to avoid the tourist horde.
 But what’s a privacy seeker to do at one of the world’s most visited sites?
-It turns out there are ways to find a quiet corner, even among thousands of visitors.
+It turns out there are ways to find a quiet corner at Angkor Wat without crowds.

 Angkor Wat itself covers almost 600 acres, and it’s not even the largest temple.
 We used that massive scale to our advantage.
 All those people couldn’t be everywhere at once.
 With a little advanced planning, and the help of a knowledgeable guide, we sought out tranquil spaces and dark winding hallways within the stone temples.